 Leaf Pickup – The City of Owosso provides a curbside leaf pick up service each fall.
 For details regarding this program see the link to the right for the most recent Leaf Pickup Brochure.

 Composting - This is a service the must be carried out through a private waste management company because the city does not accept grass clippings at the city drop-off site.
 We advise people to purchase a mulching mower or contact their trash disposal company for information regarding the disposal of grass clippings.

 Snow Removal – While snow removal is provided by the city on public streets and public parking lots, property owners must maintain their own drives, parking areas, and sidewalks.
-Sidwalks serving the public must be clearled within 24 hours of a snow event.
+Sidewalks serving the public must be cleared within 24 hours of a snow event.
 For more details, see the Snow Removal Guide link on the right side of this page.